liam-sbhoo/TabDPT-inference/README.md

 pip install -e .
 ```

-You may also need a C++ compiler such as `g++` for building some dependencies.
+You may also need a C++ compiler such as `g++` for building dependencies.
 On Ubuntu, you can install it with:
 ```
 sudo apt-get update
 sudo apt-get install g++